Leaf-up/E-com/public/data/about.md

 <div class="about__team">
   <img src="https://avatars.githubusercontent.com/u/101509584?v=4"/>
   [Alisa Dragun](https://github.com/1alisa1)
   Frontend developer.
 Young and handy.
-Good in ⚛️React and ⚙️unit tests.
-Author of all authentication and user profile pages and its components.
-Made awesome validation algorithm.
+Good in ⚛️React and ⚙️unit tests. Сreated the base project setup to kickstart the development process.
+Configure organisation and our products in CommerceTools.
+Author of all authentication and user profile pages, custom form components.
+I came up with an awesome validation algorithm.
+Made a significant contribution to the design of the application.
 </div>

 <div class="about__team">
   <img src="https://avatars.githubusercontent.com/u/51874769?v=4"/>
   [Nikolay Hoft](https://github.com/mrHoft)
   Frontend developer.
-A frontend/game developer and C++/Python practitioner with over 5 years of experience from the black sea region.
 The most experienced team member and local mentor.
+Author of: conception, design, themes.
+Made a major contribution to the home, catalog, product, cart and about pages development.
+Made the entire api.
+Developed non-standard solutions, such as: markdown parser, reusable data holders, helper and testing utilities.
 </div>

 This educational project of [RS School](https://rs.school/) was made in 9 weeks as a practice in collaboration skills.
 We made our team, work on idea, define [guidelines](https://github.com/Leaf-up/Guidelines), organized task board, worked on separated tasks and made a review for each one.